 Con: Batteries Need to be Charged or Recharged

 The main downside of wire-free security cameras is the need to periodically recharge the batteries.
 Luckily, this isn’t too often as wire-free cameras usually conserve power in ‘sleep’ or ‘standby’ modes until they are triggered.
 Most of the time they’re in standby, power saving mode.

 As with wireless systems, wire-free cameras depend on the strength of your wireless network.
 If needed you can easily improve your wireless signal with Wi-Fi repeaters.

 WIRED, WIRELESS & WIRE-FREE SECURITY

 Before you add any security system, evaluate the current security of your property.
 The property size and security needs will ultimately determine what system is best.
-Understanding how the three options differ will help you install a security system that works and gives you peace of mind.
+Not sure where to get started?
+Our home security checklist breaks down the top three elements of home security.
+Then, use our security systems comparison chart to further understand how the three types differ will help you install a security system that works and gives you peace of mind.

 Now that you know the difference between wired vs. wireless vs. wire free security, learn about the different recorders available, NVR or DVR.